 Many auditions landed me in the role of a member of the cast of "Wanna Hear Luck" off Broadway".

-After looking in trade papers for gigs and other singing opportunities, I found a group called "Executive Privilege" doing demo work for the purpose of selling music to big named recording artists, like Cuba Gooding Senior who was the lead singer for"the Main Ingredient".
+After looking in trade papers for gigs and other singing opportunities, I found a group called "Executive Privilege" doing demos work for the purpose of selling music to big named recording artists, like Cuba Gooding Senior, who was the lead singer for"the Main Ingredient".
 He sang the tune "Everybody Plays the Fool".
 One day I had lunch with Mr. Gooding and with him was his son Cuba Gooding Jr..
 Singing for a living is an elusive thing, so when I wasn't singing I worked for a designer who was designing the clothes for Diana Ross.

 She was interested in the fact that I was trying to break into the world of show business, and asked for a demo and luckily I had one to give her.
 She invited the designer" Julio Martinez and I to Las Vegas to see her show at Caesar's Palace.

 While being transfixed by the shining talent of Miss Ross, suddenly she was holding a mic to my mouth saying "Sing pretty now?", and I did as well as I could, considering that one of the worlds most famous singers was asking me to sing in the biggest room at Caesars Palace.

 Since then I came back to my home state of Minnesota, and continued singing ever chance I could find.
 I have sung at the internationally acclaimed, Dakota Jazz Club, the historical Lexington Restaurant, Sophia's on Main Street and other lesser known venues.

 I have done broadway type shows in civic productions of "Roar of the Greasepaint Smell of the Crowd" written by Anthony Newly,

 and "West Side Story" and landed the role of the male lead "Tony".
 The reviews were great!
 I am still proud of the reviews!

 I have recorded 2 CD's "Limerence" consisting of ballads from the Great American Song Book, and "Invitation" consisting of more